World of Final Fantasy: Setting

-World of Final Fantasy opens begins in a town called Nine Wood Hills, though the story's events are set in the world of Grymoire.
+World of Final Fantasy begins in a town called Nine Wood Hills, though the story's events are set in the world of Grymoire.
 Grymoire is a land where multiple locations from earlier Final Fantasy titles, such as Cornelia (Final Fantasy) and Saronia (Final Fantasy III), fuse together and where multiple climates exist side-by-side.
 The main inhabitants of Grymoire are the chibi-like Lilikins, while its monsters are called Mirages.
-The protagonists and others like them are referred to as "Jiants".
+Lann, Reynn, and others like them are referred to as "Jiants".
 The inhabitants of Grymoire are drawn from multiple entries in the Final Fantasy series.
 Rather than being characters drawn from their respective worlds, they are versions that have always lived in the world of Grymoire — these characters have dedicated side stories tying into the main narrative.

 Characters

 The main protagonists are twin siblings, Lann and Reynn — Lann is an energetic boy who is prone to act idiotically, while his older sister Reynn is cautious and acts as a foil and counterpart.
 Both hold the power to capture and control Mirages, and can switch freely between Jiant and Lilikin forms.
 The siblings are guided through Grymoire by Tama, a mysterious creature who acts as their navigator and teacher.
 Their mother is revealed to be a legendary figure called Lusse Farna, who saved the world a century before.
 Lann and Reynn are guided into Grymoire from Nine Wood Hills by Enna Kros, a mysterious figure who acts as the god of Grymoire.
-The twins are helped from Nine Wood Hills by the pixie Mirage Seraphie, who looks after their captured Mirages.
-They also encounter a mysterious "Masked Woman" with enigmatic aims; and an antagonistic Jiant summoner called Hauyn.
+The twins are helped from Nine Wood Hills by the pixie Mirage Serafie, who looks after their captured Mirages.
+They also encounter a mysterious "Masked Woman" with enigmatic aims, and an antagonistic Jiant summoner called Hauyn.
 The main enemy is the Bahamutian Army, a force of Jiant-like beings who are spreading their influence across the world: they are led by their king Dark Knight Brandelis, his chief tactician Segwarides, and Winged Knight Pellinore.